zammad/zammad-documentation/appendix/backup-and-restore/migrate-hosts.rst

 :doc:`backing up </appendix/backup-and-restore/backup>` and
 :doc:`restoring </appendix/backup-and-restore/restore>`.
-They're not meant to stand alone - we'll link and note this at the relevant parts.
+They're not meant to stand alone - we'll link and note this in the relevant parts.

 .. hint::